Lineblocs/site/app/docs/quickstarts/pin-conference.md

 ## Next Steps

-in this guide we discussed setting up pin based conference. for other related quickstart posts please see guides below:
+in this guide we discussed setting up pin-based conference. for other related quickstart posts please see guides below:

 [Call Queues](https://lineblocs.com/resources/quickstarts/call-queues)